syeddanish41/wAlnut/README.md

 2. For now we are using the Git workflow model described [here](https://github.com/quinnliu/WalnutiQ/issues/62) to contribute to this repository effectively.
 Make sure you understand this model before trying to merge into the master branch.
+Additionally, before merging your feature branch to master make sure to change the quote at the top of this README.md to another quote.

 3. View our [issue tracker](https://github.com/quinnliu/WalnutiQ/issues?state=open)
    and create a new issue with a question if you are confused.
 Otherwise,